South America

 • Severance Pay: Employees who are terminated without just cause are entitled to receive severance pay, which is calculated based on their length of service and salary.

-• 13th cheque: Also referred to as “aguinaldo”, the 13th cheque is mandatory.
-It is typically paid in 2 installments, in June, and by 18 December.
+• 13th Salary: Also referred to as “aguinaldo”, the 13th salary is mandatory.
+It is typically paid in 2 installments, in June and December.

 Termination Process